-Adding new criterion
+Adding new criteria

 Is there specific feedback that you would like to provide to your students but currently isn't supported by our tool?
 Let us know!
-We will continuously improve and add more criterion to increase the value for you and your students.
+We will continuously improve and add more criteria to increase the value for you and your students.